goldfishlaser/buskill-app/docs/index.rst

 - :ref:`3dphardware_dev`
 - :ref:`software_dev`

 For information on using the BusKil App, see :ref:`software_usr`.

 For information on how to build your own BusKill cable, see :ref:`hardware_dev`.

+For information on how to build your own 3D-printed BusKill magnetic release, see - :ref:`3dphardware_dev`.

 .. note:: If you're looking to order a pre-assembled BusKill cable, you can `buy a BusKill cable here <https://buskill.in/buy>`_.